 Second semester performances include our daytime concerts, the Oakwood Concert Series, and the Spring Band Concert.

 Music Clubs Based on student interest, clubs include group instruction, rehearsal, and performance in a variety of instruments.
 Past clubs have emphasized flute, guitar, drum, and ukelele.

 Music as Ministry

 Music Ministry: Students get the opportunity to serve our community by playing music for a variety of services, including Espacios, Masses, and other special events.

 Oakwood Concert Series: This new music series made its successful debut in 2013, and is open to the entire student body.
 Once a month, a musical variety show is produced for the Religious of the Sacred Heart at Oakwood.
-Last year, over 200 faculty and staff performed in six concerts throughout the year.
-Look for even more performances with more students in 2016!
+Over 200 faculty and staff performed in six concerts throughout the year.